SindhanaPS/Thermal_Resistance_Model/README.txt

 rate.
 It produces files 'rate_const_0_02.txt', 'rate_const_0_04.txt', 'rate_const_0_08.txt' when
 eta equals 0.02, 0.04, 0.08, respectively (change values for variables 'filename' and 'eta' in code).

-The code 'plot_rate_constants_and_dT.py' produces Figures S2A, S2B and S3 taking the following
+The code 'plot_rate_constants_and_dT.py' produces Figures 5D, S20A, S20B, S21A and part of S21B taking
-files as inputs:
+the following files as inputs:

 1) rate_const_0_02.txt
 2) rate_const_0_04.txt